redis/redis-doc/docs/getting-started/installation/install-redis-on-linux.md

 {{< / highlight  >}}

 If your Linux does not currently have snap installed, install it using the instructions described in [Installing snapd](https://snapcraft.io/docs/installing-snapd).

+methods about how to install it on redhat/centos has been eaten by you yeah ??????????